microsoft/CNTK/Documentation/current_iteration.md

 - Fixed shape inference bug in RNN step function for scalar broadcasting
 - Fixed a build bug when mpi=no
 - Improved distributed training aggregation speed by increasing packing threshold, and expose the knob in V2
+- Fixed a memory leak in MKL layout